-Although a bit of body chub is necessary to keep us in good health, too much of the stuff can have the opposite effect on life expectancy and wellbeing—especially when it collects around the midsection.
+Although a bit of body fat is necessary to keep us in good health, too much of the stuff can have the opposite effect on life expectancy and wellbeing—especially when it collects around the midsection.
 Not only does belly fat, or visceral fat, make it difficult to zip up your jeans, it also increases the risk for cardiovascular disease, hypertension and type 2 diabetes—even if you're not particularly overweight.

 To help rid yourself of the dangerous fat around your middle, we surveyed some of the best after fitness and nutrition experts and delved into scientific journals to discover the most effective ways to lose those love handles and trim your midsection.
 From exactly which foods you should eat, to things you can do each day that make all the difference, and which exact exercises to try out, here's how you can shrink your gut now.
-And while you're making these changes, be sure to check out these things to do before bed to lose weight!
+And while you're making these changes, be sure to try out any of the 21 Best Healthy Cooking Hacks of All Time.

-Kale is the Jennifer Lawrence of superfoods, acclaimed and enjoyed by millions.
-If you find the prospect of another kale salad as exciting as a plain chicken breast, opt for dinosaur kale, a.k.a. black or lacinato kale.
+Kale is known for being acclaimed and enjoyed by millions.
+If you find the prospect of yet another kale salad as exciting as plain chicken, opt for dinosaur kale, aka black or lacinato kale.
 Its dark, curly leaves are sweeter-tasting and more tender than the regular variety, but it has the same nutritional properties, like satiety-boosting fiber and other nutrients that can turn off your belly-fat genes and lead to quick weight loss.